St. Maximilian Kolbe is the patron of the 20th century.

 St. Maximilian professed his first vows in 1911, taking on the name “Maximilian.”
 He professed his final vows in 1914, adding an addition to his name “Maximilian Mary Kolbe.”

 He continued his studies in Rome, earning a doctorate both in philosophy and theology.
-In seminary, he also formed the Militia Immaculata.
+In seminary, he also formed the Militia of the Immaculata.
 They would use every possible means to promote a total consecration to Mary.

 After his ordination in 1918.
 St. Maximilian returned to Poland.
 He continued to promote devotion to Mary and also taught in Krakow’s seminary.